"Never stop praying." — I Thessalonians 5:17 NLTPlease pray. Pray is our greatest weapon. Unfortunately, often, it's also our greatest copout.

 I shouldn't drive past the beggar on the side of the road and go, "Oh, God, first of all I bet he's a drunk and so I won't give him money, but good grief give him some help!" when I have some money I can give.

-Furthermore, we are told specifically to give to anyone who asks.
+"Give to those who ask, and don’t turn away from those who want to borrow." — Matthew 5:42 NLTFurthermore, we are told specifically to give to anyone who asks.
 Anyone.
 Unless you honestly feel GOD himself pressing you not to give, then you need to give.
 I need to give.
 What they do with the money you give is between them and God.
 If they are not a good steward of what God gives them through you, that is a them problem.
 What is a you problem is when you refuse to give, due to your own biases.

-Reading this verse in the full context, it's referring to not worrying about your daily needs because God already knows your needs and will take care of you.
+"Sell your possessions and give to those in need.
+This will store up treasure for you in heaven!" — Luke 12:33a NLTReading this verse in the full context, it's referring to not worrying about your daily needs because God already knows your needs and will take care of you.

 I, personally, can attest to this.
 I don't make a lot of money.
 I make the opposite of a lot of money.
 However, since I've moved out on my own, I haven't had anything shut off.
 Not the super important utilities, to the less important Netflix.
 God has taken care of me.
 When I've needed help, it's come.
 Sometimes without even asking anyone other than God.